 Aquascapes, like all art forms, have a plethora of rules of guidance and application.
-These rules exist to guide us towards success, and succeed in doing so.
+These rules exist to guide us towards success, and often succeed in doing so.
 But remember: rules exist only to guide, and a skilled artist can actually enhance their work by bending or breaking the accepted rules if done so in just the right artistic manner: aquatic artistry is no different.

 This article will talk you through the basic ideas of composition and design, highlighting the rules along the way and helping you learn to apply and break those rules to gain the artistic effect you desire, whilst maximising the beauty and impact of your design.
 First, we will examine ‘The Golden Ratio’ and how to create perspective in an aquarium, before looking at some common aquarium layouts.